ParaPhraseAGH/erlang-emas/README.md

 To run the application you can type:

-    1> emas:start(mas_concurrent, 10000).
+    1> emas:start(10000, [{model, mas_concurrent}, {genetic_ops, my_own_ops}, {problem_size, 100}]).

 which will start the algorithm.
 The word `emas` is the name of the main module of our usecase.
 You can choose to implement a new one, which should be started in the same way as shown above.

+The first parameter is the expected time of the execution in miliseconds.
 The atom `mas_concurrent` defines the version of the program which will be used to execute the program.
 Currently you can choose from `mas_concurrent`, `mas_hybrid`, `mas_skel` and `mas_sequential` versions.
-The second parameter is the expected time of the execution in miliseconds.
-By default, the program will write all its results to stdout, so you can see if everything is configured correctly.

-There are also two other starting functions provided in the `emas` module:

-    2> emas:start(mas_concurrent, 10000, [{genetic_ops, my_own_ops}, {problem_size, 100}]).

-Here the third argument is a list of simulation properties that can be redefined from the command line.
-The default values are stored in `~/deps/mas/etc/emas.config` file and can be freely edited.
+The third argument is a list of simulation properties that can be redefined from the command line.
+The default values are stored in `erlang-emas/src/emas_config.erl` file and can be freely edited.

-Another list can be also provided as a starting argument:
+Another set of parameters can be also appended in starting arguments, e.g.:

-    3> emas:start(mas_concurrent, 10000, [{problem_size, 100}], [{islands, 8}, {migration_probability, 0}]).
+    3> emas:start(10000, [model, mas_concurrent}, {islands, 8}, {migration_probability, 0}]).

 which overwrites the parameters of the MAS framework.
-The list of properties and their default values can be found in the `~/deps/mas/etc/mas.config` file and can be freely edited as well.
+The list of properties and their default values can be found in the `erlang-emas/deps/mas/src/mas_config.erl` file and can be freely edited as well.